ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-rest-api-curl.md

 1. To access the LSF Application Center REST APIs from your command line, you need to establish an SSH connection:

     ```
-    ssh -L 8443:localhost:8443 -J root@{FLOATING_IP_ADDRESS} lsfadmin@{MANAGEMENT_NODE_IP_ADDRESS}
+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -L 8443:10.241.0.10:8443 -L 6080:10.241.0.10:6080 -L 8444:10.241.0.10:8444 -J ubuntu@{bastion_node_ip} lsfadmin@{login_host_ip}
     ```
     {: codeblock}

-    Where `MANAGEMENT_NODE_IP_ADDRESS` needs to be replaced with the management node IP address that is associated with `<cluster_prefix>-management-host-0`, and `FLOATING_IP_ADDRESS` needs to be replaced with the login node-floating IP address.
+    Where `LOGIN_NODE_IP_ADDRESS` needs to be replaced with the login node IP address that is associated with `<cluster_prefix>-login-host-0`, and `FLOATING_IP_ADDRESS` needs to be replaced with the login node-floating IP address.
 To find the management and login node IPs, see the instructions for [Gathering IP addresses](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-accessing-lsf-gui#gathering-ip-addresses).
 The default user is `lsfadmin`.

 ## Connecting to LSF Application Center with `curl`
 {: #connect-lsf-application-center-curl}